CSCfi/rahti-user-guide/docs/agreements/sla.md

 # Rahti Container Cloud Service Service Level Agreement

+!!! note
+    Last updated 30.4.2019

 ## General

 This Service Level Agreement (hereafter called "SLA") is made between you (the "User"), Rahti Container Cloud Service ("Rahti") and the service provider, CSC - IT Center for Science Ltd. ("CSC"), to cover the provision and support of the service as described hereafter.
 Amendments, comments and suggestions must be addressed using the communication channels defined in the section [Communication, reporting and escalation](#communication-reporting-and-escalation).
 The service provider retains the right to introduce changes to the service.
 If the User does not accept the changes, this service subscription can be terminated.

 ## Scope and description of the service

 Rahti is a cloud computing service that allows Users to host applications and make them accessible over the web.
 The Rahti service is based on OKD, which is a distribution of Kubernetes.
-The Rahti service allows its Users to run their own containerized applications on top of it.
-The Rahti service provides, but is not necessarily limited to, these resources:
+The main features of Rahti are:

-* Hosting of User Applications comprised of container instances and groups of container instances
+* Hosting of containerized applications
 * Storage services
 * Virtual networks for connecting container instances
 * Load balancing of traffic to User Applications